bryanlougheed/MatCal/README.md

 How to install:
 ---------------
-(1) Create a directory called 'matcal' somewhere on your computer and unzip the contents of the repository to that directory.
+(1) Create a directory called 'matcal' somewhere on your computer and unzip the contents of the 'MatCal-master' repository to that directory.

 (2) For older versions of Matlab (2012a and earlier): Go to the File menu, select Set Path.
 For newer versions of Matlab (2012b and later): Go to the Home tab, look under the Environment section and click and click Set Path.